Notenoughmail/notenoughmail.github.io/collections/_fragments/kubejs_tfc/1.21.1/registry/chisel_mode.md

     - `player: Player`{:.language-kube-21}: The player chiseling
     - `hit: BlockHitResult`{:.language-kube-21}: The hit result of the player
     - `return: @Nullable BlockState`{:.language-kube-21}: The chiseled state to place in-world
-        - May be null to indicate an invalid value and cancel the recipe Defaults to returning the `chiseled`{:.v} state
+        - May be `null`{:.p} to indicate an invalid value and cancel the recipe Defaults to returning the `chiseled`{:.v} state